jeanc18rlos/dental-vip-cms/src/pages/en/contact.md

   classname: section-reasons
   title: We Are at Your Service
   content: '<p class="dv-subtitle text-center">If you need additional information,
-    want to make an inquiry, suggestions or reserve space on agenda, we can attend you by phone, using the form below or sending an email to  <a href="mailto:contacto@dentalvip.com.ve" style="color:#91c508">contacto@dentalvip.com.ve</a></p>
+    want to make an inquiry, suggestions or reserve space on agenda; we can attend you by phone, using the form below or sending an email to  <a href="mailto:contacto@dentalvip.com.ve" style="color:#91c508">contacto@dentalvip.com.ve</a></p>